Skip to main content

 9 mentions Positive Neutral Negative

-• “One of the puzzles is music-based, which meant I had to watch a video of someone else doing it.”
+• “One of the puzzles is music-based, which added an interesting layer to the gameplay.”

 • “That music puzzle is stupid and bad game design.”